Skip to content Book on Doctolib

 Barrett Universal II

-The world reference formula.
-High precision across a wide range of axial eye lengths, particularly for short or long eyes.
+The global reference formula for IOL power calculation.
+High precision across a wide range of axial lengths, particularly for short or long eyes.

 Kane / PEARL-DGS

-Artificial intelligence-based formulas combining advanced mathematical models with large biometric databases.
+AI-based formulas combining advanced mathematical models with large biometric databases for optimal IOL power accuracy.

 Posterior capsule opacification

-Over time (generally 1 to 5 years after surgery), residual epithelial cells may proliferate on the posterior surface of the capsule, rendering it opaque and causing a gradual decline in vision similar to the original cataract.
-This phenomenon occurs in approximately 30% of cases at 5 years.
+Over time — generally 1 to 5 years after the IOL is placed — residual epithelial cells may proliferate on the posterior capsule surface, causing gradual clouding and a decline in vision similar to the original cataract.
+This occurs in approximately 30% of cases within 5 years.

-YAG laser capsulotomy is performed as an outpatient procedure.
-The procedure takes approximately 2 minutes.
-The implant is not affected and no anesthesia is required.
-Vision is restored almost immediately.
+YAG laser capsulotomy is performed as an outpatient procedure in around 2 minutes.
+The IOL itself is not affected.
+No anaesthesia is required, and vision is restored almost immediately.

 References & medical sources